COVID-19 has changed cloud strategy on a global scale. Learn more about how the pandemic has changed the way we navigate the cloud space.

 Shifting to cloud computing, though, has always been a twofold challenge.
 On the one hand, it meant getting rid of bulky physical machines.
 On the other, it had a lot to do with evolving a company’s internal culture.
 Senior managers needed to embrace the potential offered by this disruptive technology.

 Companies with a rigid business model, or led by traditional executives, were often wary of such a huge transformation.
 These players believed that it would be safer to use legacy systems and familiar technologies.
+The devil you know, right?
 Of course, this proved dramatically wrong.

 But it wasn’t just more old-fashioned businesses that were reluctant to welcome cloud technologies.
 Many IT managers recognized the value of cloud computing, yet the change seemed too out of reach.
 This was often down to budget constraints, company size, or lack of in-house IT skills.